rose-collectionservices/digital-archives/02 Processing Tiers/02-tier_1_(accessioning).md

 ## Workflow overview

-All incoming born-digital materials go through the same basic process following arrival at Emory, although the order and depth of the stages might vary:
+All incoming born-digital materials go through the same basic process, although the order and depth of the stages might vary.
+This work ideally occurs as soon as possible after the materials' arrival at Emory.

 1. Digital media is received or files are transferred.
-2. Materials are accessioned.
+2. Material is inventoried.
-3. Materials are inventoried.
+3. Collection or addition is accessioned.
+(This includes format-agnostic accessioning steps that are done for both hybrid and digital-only collections.)
-4. Materials are stabilized and prepared for ingest.
+4. Content is stabilized and prepared for ingest.
 5. Content is analyzed and reports created.
 6. Archivist determines and documents whether Tier 1 treatment is sufficient or the collection should undergo a higher level of processing.